BridgeWise-Tech-Private/badgr-validation/api-docs.md

 |--------|----------------------------|------------------------------------------|
 | 403    | Forbidden: Invalid API Key | The API key provided is invalid.         |
 | 400    | Bad Request                | The request body is missing or malformed.|

----

-This documentation provides all details about the API endpoints, including request/response formats, headers, and examples.
-Let me know if you'd like further refinements or additions!